anacierdem/libdragon-docker/README.md

 You can make an NPM package that a `libdragon` project can depend on.
 Just include a `Makefile` on the repository root with recipes for `all` and `install`.
 On the depending project, after installing libdragon and the dependency with `npm install [dep name]`, one can install libdragon dependencies on the current docker container using `package.json` scripts.
 See [Invoking libdragon](#Invoking-libdragon) section for more details on libdragon commands.

-For example this package.json;
+For example this `package.json` in the dependent project;

     {
         "name": "libdragonDependentProject",
         "version": "1.0.0",
-        "description": "",
+        "description": "...",
         "scripts": {
             "build": "libdragon make",
             "clean": "libdragon make clean",